tonikolaba/MrTower/README.md

 ## Built With

 * [Maven](https://maven.apache.org/) - Apache Maven

-Apache Maven is a software project management and comprehension tool.
-Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

 * [LWJGL](https://www.lwjgl.org/) - Lightweight Java Game Library

-LWJGL is open source software and freely available at no charge.
-LWJGL is a Java library that enables cross-platform access to popular native APIs useful in the development of graphics (OpenGL), audio (OpenAL) and parallel computing (OpenCL) applications.
-This access is direct and high-performance, yet also wrapped in a type-safe and user-friendly layer, appropriate for the Java ecosystem.

-LWJGL is an enabling technology and provides low-level access.
-It is not a framework and does not provide higher-level utilities than what the native libraries expose.
-As such, novice programmers are encouraged to try one of the frameworks or game engines that make use of LWJGL, before working directly with the library.

 * [Slick-Util](http://slick.ninjacave.com/slick-util/) - Slick-Util

-Slick-Util is a small library to enable you to load various image, sound and font formats for use with LWJGL.

-Its basically a subset of the full Slick2D library which contains various useful classes that can be used by users working with LWJGL code directly.

 ## Authors